Most Dangerous Cities in Canada

 Is Kamloops the crime capital of Canada?

-Factoring for overall crime, organized crime, and hate crimes, the safest city in Canada is Saguenay, QC.
+Factoring for overall crime (including violent and non-violent crime), organized crime, and hate crimes, the safest city in Canada is Barrie, ON.
+Ottawa, ON is a close second, and Sherbrooke, QC almost tied with the capital.

-According to the Global Organized Crime Index, Canada’s overall level of criminality ranks 160th among 193 countries.
+According to the Global Organized Crime Index, Canada's overall level of criminality ranks 144th among 193 countries.
+The country's criminality score has worsened in recent years, going from 3.66 in 2021 to 4.17 in 2025.

-Is Canada safer than the US to live?
+Is living in Canada safer than the US?

-The Global Organized Crime Index awarded Canada a criminality score of 3.88 (putting it in 160th place among 193 countries) and the US a score of 5.67 (putting it at #67).
-That said, according to the UNODC’s Global Study on Homicide 2023, the US’s homicide rate is more than 3x as high as Canada’s.
+The Global Organized Crime Index awarded Canada a criminality score of 4.17 (placing it at #144 among 193 countries).
+The US; score of 5.87 puts it at #60.
+That said, according to the UNODC's Global Study on Homicide 2023, the US' homicide rate is more than 3x higher than Canada's.
+76% of those deaths involved firearms.

 Did you find this article helpful?